 3 Fun Facts

-1. I loved to draw as a kid, and it is still my favorite thing to do!
+1. I loved to draw as a kid, but mostly only drew horses!

 Laura Tucker has coauthored more than twenty books, including two New York Times bestselling memoirs.
 She lives in Brooklyn with her husband and daughter, and is a cat person who cheats with dogs.
 All the Greys on Greene Street is her first novel. www.lauratuckerbooks.com